 For quite a few years, my girls have been keeping journals.
 They write about family activities, make lists of favorites, compose poems, and try creative writing techniques for home school projects.
-This school year, we decided to start new art journals to keep things fresh and interesting.
+This school year, we decided to start new a new project for art journaling to keep things fresh and interesting.
 So far, the art journaling has been a huge hit!

 Art Journaling with Kids: My Hands

 One of our first art journal pages was all about our hands.
 I love that on this one page I have their hand sizes, handwriting, and thoughts all recorded to look back on – so cute!

 Start by tracing your child’s hands upside-down on the page, with thumbs and pointer fingers touching to form a heart shape in the center.
 I traced their hands with pencil, and they traced over the lines with marker or oil pastel.